connext/documentation/docs/developers/sdk/sdk-quickstart.md

   destinationDomain: "1735356532", // to Optimism-Goerli
   agent: signerAddress, // address allowed to transaction on destination side in addition to relayers
   recovery: await signer.getAddress(), // fallback address to send funds to if execution fails on destination side
-  forceSlow: false, // option to force Nomad slow path (~30 mins) instead of paying 0.05% fee
+  forceSlow: false, // option to force AMB slow path (~30 mins) instead of paying 0.05% fee
-  receiveLocal: false, // option to receive the local Nomad-flavored asset instead of the adopted asset
+  receiveLocal: false, // option to receive the local AMB-flavored asset instead of the adopted asset
   callback: ethers.constants.AddressZero, // no callback so use the zero address
   callbackFee: "0", // fee paid to relayers for the callback; no fees on testnet
   relayerFee: "0", // fee paid to relayers for the forward call; no fees on testnet